 Nashville’s The New Schematics spent their first two years on the road, gaining a reputation as a live act with “the crowd control of street preachers” (Cougar Microbes) whose “passion for their art is palpable” (Valstlist).
 Centering around Cory Bishop and Michael Bare, the duo has a rotating cast of musicians on the road with them to bring their songs from the studio to the stage.

 After playing 140 shows in over 50 North American cities, releasing a debut EP with “the markings of a seasoned classic” (Noisetrade), and garnering over 300,000 Spotify streams, they started 2018 with the catchy, honest indie-rock bop Who Do You Think You Are?
 They followed it up with sparsely produced Prove Me Wrong a song that "is like a sunroom where you want to linger inside its warm message," (No Country For New Nashville).
 Next they released Small Talk, the music video of which took the band across three cities in three days.
 Native Magazine writes that the song combines "equal parts The Cars and Foster The People...the kind of refined pop that’d be at home in Rivers Cuomo's catalog."

-Expect to hear a lot more from The New Schematics throughout the year as they continue to grow their Spotify audience worldwide.
+According to The New Nine, the most recent single Automatic is 'seriously the most perfect summer song ever.'
+Produced by Micah Tawlks of Myzica, this banger clocks in at 168bpm.
+In other words, its a banger.
+Expect to hear a lot more from the duo as they continue to grow their Spotify audience worldwide.
 As Loveless Magazine puts it: "The New Schematics may just be 2018’s most driven and promising duo."